awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_mediatek.md

 ### Download and Install Keil MDK<a name="install-keil-mdk"></a>

-You can use the GUI\-based Keil Microcontroller Development Kit \(MDK\) to configure, build, and run Amazon FreeRTOS projects on your board\.
+You can use the GUI\-based Keil Microcontroller Development Kit \(MDK\) to configure, build, and run FreeRTOS projects on your board\.
 Keil MDK includes the μVision IDE and the μVision Debugger\.

 **Note**
 Keil MDK is supported on Windows 7, Windows 8, and Windows 10 64\-bit machines only\.